Nine of Cups

 Slow down, the woman said, it is flavored to be savored.

-She laughed as the Fool sighed in satisfaction from the flavored water.
+The woman laughed as the Fool sighed in satisfaction from the flavored water.

-See, she said, you have to slow down and enjoy life a little.
+See? she said.
+You have to slow down and enjoy life a little.

-I can’t stay, the Fool responded, I have to go on this journey.
+I can’t stay, the Fool responded.
+I have to go on this journey.

-I know, she said, I’m not here to stop you, but it is important to stop and smell the roses sometimes.
+I know, she said.
+I’m not here to stop you, but it is important to stop and smell the roses sometimes.

 A bouquet of aromatic roses appeared next to him.
 He stuck his nose into the fragrant flowers and took a deep sniff.
-The Fool remembnered how much he loved the smell of roses.
-This world and this journey were making him so focused on getting from point A to point B that he was forgetting to enjoy some of the views, smells, and sights on the way.
+The Fool remembered how much he loved the smell of roses.
+This world and this journey were making him so focused on getting from point A to point B that he was forgetting to enjoy some of the views, smells, and sights along the way.

 The Fool and the woman shared a meal together.
-It was delicious and she would go into great poetic explanation of each recipe and each serving.
+It was delicious, and she would go into great poetic explanation of each recipe and each serving.
 Each plate was put together like art.
-Not like art – each plate is art.
+Not like art – each plate was art.
 The tastes, the smells, the feel of each bite was exquisite.
 Even the sizzle of some of the meat still cooking in its juices was beautiful.
 The Fool was in heaven.

-After the meal the woman played the harp for him.
+After the meal, the woman played the harp for him.
 He felt the string of notes tell a story.
 He followed the sounds with his ears and saw colors and shapes.
 He laid down at her feet as she plucked each string.

 Then they made love and savored each other.
 There was only one moment as their bodies joined, and that was the present moment.
 They devoured each other and gave each other great pleasure.